Custom Functional Form Specification

 default_prod_constraint(form_constraint)

-Returns a default prod constraint needed to apply a given form_constraint.
-For most form constraints this function returns ProdGeneric.
+Returns the default product strategy needed to apply a given form_constraint.
+For most form constraints this returns BayesBase.GenericProd().

 source